akxcix/deldrone/README.md

 # Deldrone
-This repository is part of my capstone project DelDrone.
+This repository is part of our capstone project DelDrone.
 It contains the code to be deployed on the drone using a companion computer.

 # Setup